Devon333/Pages/PlasmonID.md

 - Dipole additivity(point color, based on the color bar on right)
 - Collectivity(point size, reference inside plot area)
 - Superatomic character(SAC)(circle if > 0.7, unfilled square if 0.25<SAC<0.7, a cross if SAC<0.25)

 ![plasmonID cluster](Ag29.png)

+Using our plasmon ID factors we can identify plasmon-like states, collective states, single particle states, and interband states.
+For a state to be classified as a plasmon-like state it must have superatomic character > 0.40, collectivity > 2, and a dipole additivity > 0.25.
+These will appear as large black,purple,or red circles.
+Collective states are super atomic character with a small dipole additivity and will appear as large yellow or orange squares.
+Single-particle states are super atomic, with a collectivity < 2, and the dipole additivity may be large or small.
+These states will appear as small circles of any color.
+Finally, interband states have low superatomic character indicating the occupied orbitals participating in this excited state are predominantly d-orbitals and will appear as x-marks of any color.